 How to apply for a Sexual Entertainment Venue Licence

-Applications can be made to the local authority using the applicaton form below:
+Applications can be made to the local authority using the application form below.
+Before submitting an application, your attention is drawn to our privacy and data retention policy.

 To ensure confidentiality of the applicant’s personal information annex A to the application can be downloaded and submitted at the same time.
 Please send your application with the appropriate fee payment to: